-Typical Users: Often used by HR team members or those involved in recruitment, responsible for sending invites to potential new hires or participants.
+Typical Users: Often used by HR team members or those involved in recruitment.
+Responsible for sending invites to potential new hires, participants, and existing employees who require assessments.

 Results Admin

 Access Level: Access to the Home Page and the Results area.